50% OFF frames with purchase of lenses.

 Angle-closure glaucoma is a rare but serious condition that constitutes a medical emergency due to its rapid onset and potential to cause permanent vision loss.
 It occurs when drainage canals in the eye are blocked, leading to a sudden increase in intraocular pressure, which can damage the optic nerve.

-This type of glaucoma presents with severe symptoms, including blurry vision, nausea, and intense pain in the head or eyes.
+This type of glaucoma presents severe symptoms, including blurry vision, nausea, and intense pain in the head or eyes.
 Unlike open-angle glaucoma, which progresses gradually, angle-closure glaucoma can cause significant vision loss within hours if untreated.
-Seek emergency care immediately if you suspect angle-closure glaucoma.
+Seek emergency care immediately if you suspect angle-closure glaucoma or are experiencing any of the symptoms mentioned above.

 Stroke